Benjamintdk/CE4013-Project/README.md

 # Server Implementation Details

-This document provides an overview of the server class implementation for remote file access based on a client-server architecture.
+This section provides an overview of the server class implementation for remote file access based on a client-server architecture.
 The server supports various file operations executed through UDP communication.

 ## Server Class Overview